 - your employment background

-- how you meet the qualifications of your intended purpose in Canada
+- how do you meet the qualifications of your intended purpose in Canada

 Intended Purpose in Canada

-In describing intended purpose in Canada, you should be certain you meet the criteria for the category under which you are applying.
-As previously mentioned business visitors and business professionals that have unique criteria but and requirements that will need to be satisfied by an officer reviewing your case.
-As this will most likely have been a port of entry if the extremely prudent they have a father and concise arguments to avoid any sort of delay or concerns which will need to be addressed by an officer.
-Regardless of your intended business purpose in Canada, you'll have to temporary in nature.
+In describing your intended purpose in Canada, you should be certain you meet the criteria for the category under which you are applying.
+As previously mentioned, business visitors and business professionals have unique criteria and requirements that will need to be satisfied by an officer reviewing your case as this will most likely have been a port of entry if the extremely prudent they have a father and concise arguments to avoid any sort of delay or concerns which will need to be addressed by an officer.
+Regardless of your intended business purpose in Canada, you’ll have to be temporary in nature.

 Duration of Your Stay in Canada